 Since $A_T - L_T^* \geq \mathrm{Regret}(T,z)$, the result follows. \end{proofof}

-Comparing our bound with some existing results in the literature: our constant term of $2$ obtained in \Corollary{first-order-bound} is better than the constant ($\sqrt{2}/(\sqrt{2}-1)$) obtained by the doubling trick~\citep[Exercise~2.8]{game_prediction}, and the constant ($2\sqrt{2}$) in~\citet{AuerCG02} but worse than the constant ($\sqrt{2}$) of the best known first-order regret bound~\citet{YaroshinskyES04}, which is obtained by a sophisticated algorithm.
+Comparing our bound with some existing results in the literature: our constant term of $2$ obtained in \Corollary{first-order-bound} is better than the constant ($\sqrt{2}/(\sqrt{2}-1)$) obtained by the doubling trick~\citep[Exercise~2.8]{game_prediction}, and the constant ($2\sqrt{2}$) in~\citet{AuerCG02} but worse than the constant ($\sqrt{2}$) of the best known first-order regret bound due to~\citet{YaroshinskyES04}.
 We also match the constant $2$ of the Hedge algorithm from~\citet[Theorem~8]{RooijEGK14a}.
 Their result is actually more general; we could similarly generalize our analysis, but that would deviate too far from the main purpose of this paper.